PROJECTS

 Collaborate with university researchers to produce a study on the influence of different rye varieties (e.g., AC Hazelet, Danko, Horton, Rosen, Spooner, etc.) and how they influence the taste of whiskey.
 What flavors (i.e., terpenes) are more pronounced?
 How do barrels and different aging environments affect these flavors, if at all?
 And separate to flavors, is there a better way to distil rye than what is currently being used (i.e., treating it like bourbon mash or vodka)?

-Expand on the many studies, mostly out of Northern Europe, indicating that a diet including rye reduces obesity and weight, is anti-carcinogenic, and promotes a healthy GI system.
+Expand on the many studies, mostly out of Northern Europe, indicating that a diet including rye reduces obesity and weight, promotes a healthy GI system,. and may reduce the risk of certain cancers.
 We would love to increase collaborations between American and Nordic researchers so as to increase the sample size studied, understand the impact of rye outside of traditional Nordic diet and lifestyle, and better understand what components of rye (or perhaps the whole rye berry) are responsible for these health benefits.

 Rye is an inexpensive, protein-rich grain that can be a great addition to dairy cattle forage as well as a supplemental grain fed to poultry, pigs, and ruminants.
 It can also be a great way for farmers to be less-dependent upon expensive soy protein feed.
 We would like to facilitate studies on the impact of rye in animal feed on animal health, especially for reducing antibiotic dependency, as well as rye’s influence on the quality of animal products (dairy, eggs, and meat).